chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

 ![The readout board](images/ReadoutBoard.png)

-Every reading is set in League Gothic, a tall, narrow typeface, so the figures stand as tall as the panels allow and read from across the room.
+Every reading is set in Bebas Neue, a tall, narrow typeface, so the figures stand as tall as the panels allow and read from across the room.
 The panels, top to bottom, with the LoopData field behind each reading: